-4.26.
+5.25.
 New standards, interpretations and amendments thereto, which have been published and are not endorsed by the European Union

 IFRS Amendment Date of entry into force in the EU / approval by the EU Effect on the Bank IFRS 17 Insurance Contracts: First-time Adoption of IFRS 17 and IFRS 9 - Comparative Information The amendments provide a transition option for comparative information on financial assets presented on initial application of IFRS 17.
 The amendment is intended to help entities avoid temporary accounting mismatches between financial assets and insurance contract liabilities, thereby improving the usefulness of comparative information for users of financial statements.
 IFRS 17 incorporating the amendment is effective for annual reporting periods beginning on or after January 1st 2023.
 January 1st 2023 / Not specified The amendment will have no material effect on the financial statements.
 Amendments to IAS 1 Presentation of Financial Statements - Classification of Liabilities The amendments concern the presentation of liabilities in the statement of financial position.
 In particular, they clarify that the classification of liabilities as current or non-current should be based on the rights existing at the end of the reporting period.
 The amendments will apply prospectively.
 January 1st 2023 / Not specified The amendment will have no material effect on the financial statements.
 Amendment to IAS 8 Definition of Accounting Estimates In the amendment to IAS 8 Definition of Accounting Estimates, the definition of change in accounting estimates was replaced by the definition of accounting estimates.
 Under the new definition, accounting estimates are monetary amounts in financial statements that are subject to measurement uncertainty.
 The Board also clarified the new definition through additional guidance and examples of how accounting principles and accounting estimates are related and how a change in valuation technique constitutes a change in accounting estimates.
 The introduction of the definition of accounting estimates and other amendments to IAS 8 were intended to help entities distinguish between changes in accounting policies and changes in accounting estimates.
 January 1st 2023 / Not specified The amendment will have no material effect on the financial statements.
-Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction The amendments are intended to clarify how companies should account for deferred taxes on leases and extinguished liabilities.
-January 1st 2023 / Not specified The amendment will have no material effect on the financial statements.